akhilaku/Face-Recognition-Programs/README.md

 # Face-Recognition-Programs
-This repository is for contributing Face Recognition Programs
+This repository is for contributing Face Recognition Programs.